andreaswolf/fractor/packages/typo3-fractor/README.md

 ## Installation

-Install TYPO3-Fractor via composer by running the following command in your terminal:
+Install TYPO3 Fractor via composer by running the following command in your terminal:

 ```bash
 composer require a9f/typo3-fractor --dev